Sophie-Mal/Sheffield-Paws/README.md

 Overview:

 "Sheffield Paws" is a guide to those local to or visitng Sheffield.
-Here you will find any vet, grooming store, pet store, or even someone to walk your fury friend!
+Here you will find any vet, grooming store, pet store, or even someone to walk or help train your fury friend!
 Whether you have had a dog before or this is your first pet, this guide will help you find everything you need to prepare and look after your beloved dog.

 User targeted: